Diaphragmatic rupture

 • left hemidiaphragm much higher than the right

-Direct discontinuity of the hemidiaphragm may be seen with or without intrathoracic herniation of abdominal contents.
-The stomach and colon are the most common viscera to herniate on the left side and the liver is the most common viscus to herniate on the right side.
+Direct discontinuity of the hemidiaphragm has a sensitivity of 17%–80% and specificity of 90%–100% 10.
+It may be seen with or without intrathoracic herniation of abdominal contents: the stomach and colon most commonly on the left side and the liver is the most common viscus to herniate on the right side.

 Other signs of diaphragmatic rupture include: